Asbestos Testing Brisbane & Asbestos Survey Brisbane

 Asbestos Clearance Reporting

 Under the Queensland Work Health and Safety Regulation 2011 a workplace may be required to have an asbestos register and management plan on site if the building is constructed before the 31st of December 1989.
 The Work Health and Safety Regulation and the Code of Practice for the Safe Removal of Asbestos 2011 also state that air monitoring is mandatory for all friable asbestos removal projects.
 While there are no requirements at present for asbestos air monitoring for non-friable asbestos removals it is highly recommended to undertake asbestos control and clearance air monitoring as a precautionary measure.

 At Threshold Environmental Services we have dedicated asbestos officers on staff who are experienced in the areas of asbestos air monitoring, surveys and audits.
 We have provided our asbestos services to a wide range of clients and workplaces over the years including schools, hospitals, churches, council facilities and residential renovation projects.
 Our team of occupational hygienists are all licenced asbestos assessors and work conducted is done in full compliance with relevant Australian Standards, State and Federal Codes of Practice and Regulatory requirements.

 Asbestos Audits are conducted in workplace buildings or residential properties to determine the presence of asbestos containing materials (ACM) and the extent of exposure risk the materials pose to building occupants, employees, external contractors and the general public.

-The asbestos audit is to be undertaken by a competent person who is tasked with:
+The asbestos testing and audit is to be undertaken by a competent person who is tasked with:

 - identifying and sampling ACM suspected materials.